 - Counseling and Psychological Services: These centers provide mental health counseling, group counseling, mental health workshops and sometimes psychiatric services.
 Psychiatric services can include prescribing medications for depression and anxiety, and several other mental health conditions, as well as comprehensive treatment plans tailored to individual needs.
 All of these services are staffed with professionals trained to deal with a wide range of mental health issues common among college students, such as anxiety, depression, and stress management.
 These services are offered at a reduced cost and are often free for students.

-- Academic Support and Advising: Academic advisors can help students manage their course loads, plan their academic careers, and address any academic-related stress.
+- Academic Support and Advising: Academic advisors can help students manage their course loads, plan their academic careers, and address any academic-related challenges.
 Tutoring and writing centers are also available to assist students in establishing and improving their study and writing skills.

 Staying Informed